Susan Ruff

 Project Lab in Mathematics

-This subject is an lab class, so it is focused on research: in teams of three, students explore rich open-ended questions in mathematics.
+This subject is a lab class, so it is focused on research: in teams of three, students explore rich open-ended questions in mathematics.
 Each team does three projects during the semester.
 For each project, the results are presented in a paper, which is then revised.
 Each team presents the results of one of their projects to the class in a 50-minute presentation.
-Along with the math instructors and TAs, I help teams to prepare for their presentations to the class by watching and giving feedback on a practice presentation.
-We also give feedback on paper drafts.
+I provide guidance for team communication and, along with the math instructors and TAs, I provide guidance and feedback for the papers and presentations.
+More information is available on MIT's OpenCourseWare page for 18.821.

 Real Analysis, Communication Recitation